watashibeme/PyRPG/README.md

 detect OS

+encrypt and decrypt text from user input, based on a homemade algorithm(not a real algorithm, more like a bunch of code)

 copy encrypted text to clipboard for ease of use , in case its needed to be re-used in later stage(eg . in decryption)